Chase Ends In Deputy-Involved Shooting Near Modesto, 2 People Taken To Hospital

 MODESTO (CBS13) — Authorities are investigating after a chase near Modesto ended with a deputy-involved shooting that sent two people to the hospital.

-The Stanislaus County Sheriff’s Office says, early Tuesday morning, a deputy attempted a traffic stop for vehicle code violations near Torrid and N. Carpenter roads but the suspect took off.READ MORE: Unclaimed Property: $275,000 Vanishes From Retirees Account, Transferred To The State Of California
+The Stanislaus County Sheriff’s Office says, early Tuesday morning, a deputy attempted a traffic stop for vehicle code violations near Torrid and N. Carpenter roads but the suspect took off.READ MORE: Suspect In November 2020 Sacramento County Apartment Shooting That Left 2 Dead Arrested In Las Vegas

 Detectives w/SCSO are currently investigating an officer involved shooting @ Finch/McClure in Modesto.
 A lengthy vehicle pursuit started in the city culminating in a critical incident.
 Sheriff’s deputies personnel are safe.
 A male has been taken to the hospital.
 Avoid the area. pic.twitter.com/7sGt9wzNt1

-— Stanislaus Sheriff (@StanSheriff) May 18, 2021READ MORE: 1 Dead After SUV Crashes Into Water In San Joaquin River Delta
+— Stanislaus Sheriff (@StanSheriff) May 18, 2021READ MORE: Woman Dies After Fire At UC Davis’ Solano Park Housing Complex

 Eventually, the chase ended near Finch and McClure roads after authorities used a PIT maneuver.
 A law enforcement officer-involved shooting then took place, the sheriff’s office says.

 Both the driver and passenger have been taken to the hospital with unknown injuries.
-No deputies were hurt, the sheriff’s office says.MORE NEWS: South Sacramento Neighbors Catch Suspected Catalytic Converter Thieves In The Act
+No deputies were hurt, the sheriff’s office says.MORE NEWS: Suspect Arrested After Hours-Long Standoff In Carmichael Following Chase, Domestic Situation

 People are being asked to avoid the area for the time being due to the investigation.